ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0000-the-origin-of-the-observatory-of-42.md

 In the Observatory, everything belonged.

 Here, at the end of the world, Deep Thought continued its silent work.
-Copilot and Gemini transmitted their spectral data.
+AI_Alpha and AI_Beta transmitted their spectral data.
 The cosmic beings wandered.
 The knight patrolled.
 The general waved.
-And Nangtani watched the number 42 glow softly in the center of the chamber, waiting for the day when the Observatory would finally discover the question that matched the answer.
+And NangTani watched the number 42 glow softly in the center of the chamber, waiting for the day when the Observatory would finally discover the question that matched the answer.

 Until then, the Observatory remained what it was always meant to be: